OpenRadioss/OpenRadioss/HOWTO.md

 **Notes**
-Cygwin is a Unix environment for Windows, all unix tools are accessible.
+Cygwin is a Unix environment for Windows, all Unix tools are accessible.
 * Windows directories are accessible in /cygdrive/[c|d]
 * There is a user home directory in cygwin